Click here for a map of road and/or lane closures in Ann Arbor.

 Access to all driveways will be maintained during the construction.
 Please see the detour map (PDF) for alternative routes.

-Monday, March 3, 2014 - May 31, 2015.
+Thompson Street: Monday, March 3, 2014-May 31, 2015.
 Temporary traffic control plan to be in place for Southbound Thompson Street from Jefferson to Packard.

 The University of Michigan will be performing utility work in the roadway for the construction of the Munger Graduate Housing project.
 This will include excavation in the roadway and sidewalk.
 The roadway will be completely closed to southbound traffic between Richard Kennedy Drive and Madison Street.
 Southbound traffic will be detoured at Jefferson westbound to Fifth Avenue, southbound to Packard Street and south-east bound back to Thompson Street.
 Northbound traffic will be maintained and pedestrian traffic will be detoured around the construction area.
 The roadway is tentatively scheduled to reopen to traffic by May 31, 2015.
 Please see the detour map (PDF) for alternative routes.

-Thursday, May 8, 2014 - Friday, May 1, 2015.
+Thompson Street: Thursday, May 8, 2014-Friday, May 1, 2015.
 Temporary traffic control plan to be in place for Thompson Street from Richard Kennedy Drive to Madison.

 The University of Michigan will be performing restoration on West Quad Housing project.
 The roadway will be completely closed to southbound and northbound traffic between Kennedy Drive and Madison Street.
 Southbound traffic will be detoured at Jefferson westbound to Fifth Avenue, southbound to Packard Street and south-east bound back to Thompson Street.
 Northbound traffic will be detoured to westbound Packard Street to northbound S. Division and then to eastbound Jefferson.
 The pedestrian traffic on the sidewalks will be detoured around the construction area.
 The roadway is tentatively scheduled to reopen to traffic by May 1, 2015.
 Please see the detour map (PDF) for alternative routes.